LambdaColdStorage/questions/form/README.md

 ![Twilio sign-up form](https://i.imgur.com/eZERbKy.png)

 The goal is to emulate the behavior of Twilio's form as closely as possible.
 We recommend you spend some time playing around it.
-Pay attention to how it provides timely validation to user input.
+Pay attention to how it provides timely validation to user input. **Note:** See how Twilio handles an already-registered emai using`m@lambdal.com`.

 ## Requirements

 **Your form should:**
 * Perform client-side validation; that is, display errors when a user enters invalid data.
-* Only allow form submission if client-side validation passes.
-Specifically, only allow form submission if:
+Specifically, ensure that:
-   * First name is valid (a string of at least two characters).
+   * `first_name` is a string of at least two characters
-   * Last name is valid (a string of at least two characters).
+   * `last_name` is a string of at least two characters
-   * Email is valid (a string that looks like an email - just write your own basic sanity check).
+   * `email` is not already registered and a string that looks like an email (just write a basic sanity check)
-   * Email is available (there is an API endpoint for checking this).
-You can see how Twilio does this using the email `m@lambdal.com`.
-   * Phone number valid (a string composed of 10 numerical characters, not starting with "0").
+   * `phone` is string composed of 10 numerical characters, not starting with a zero
 * Look & behave similarly to Twilio.
 For example, focusing on an input element should lift and shrink its placeholder text and change its the underline color.
 * Submit data to a locally running backend server (see below).
 * Display any errors returned by the locally running backend server upon form submission.